Spinners/Spin.Swift/README.md

 # Feedbacks and scheduling

 Reactive programming is often associated with asynchronous execution.
-Even though every reactive framework comes with its own GCD abstraction, it is always about saying on which scheduler should the side effect be executed.
+Even though every reactive framework comes with its own GCD abstraction, it is always about stating which scheduler the side effect should be executed on.

-Spin provides a way to specify that scheduler for each feedback you add to a loop, still being as declarative as possible:
+Spin provides a way to specify this scheduler for each feedback you add to a loop while still being as declarative as possible:

 ```swift
 Spinner